Vyral/base-template/_posts/2025-04-23-tulsa-looks-good-on-food-on-the-move.md

 Tulsa’s food deserts might be closer than you think—some residents are *an hour bus ride* away from fresh groceries.
 That’s where **Food On The Move** comes in.

 Founded by Tulsa musician **Taylor Hanson** and led by **CEO Kevin Harper**, this nonprofit brings mobile food festivals directly into underserved neighborhoods.
-We're talking:
+We’re talking:

 * 30-pound bags of fresh produce
 * Meals from local food trucks